gongahkia/personal-wiki/bach1/law/lgst102-SGLegalSystem/lgst102-SGLegalSystem-week2.md

 #### 1. Judiciary
 * Enforces, interprets the laws
-* JUDGES, COURT SYSTEM, COURT OFFICERS
+* JUDGES, COURT SYSTEM, COURT OFFICERS, led by CHIEF JUSTICE
-* It is responsible for ensuring that all are equal before the law and have access to justice.
-The Judiciary is led by the Chief Justice.
+* Ensuring that all are equal before the law and have access to justice
-* Implicitly DEVELOPS the `common law` in the course of deciding legal disputes
+* Instrumental in DEVELOPING `common law` in the course of deciding legal disputes

 #### 2. Executive
 * Formulates policy, administers the running of the state, influences general direction of the government